Project-MONAI/tutorials/acceleration/fast_model_training_guide.md

 [NVIDIA Management Library (NVML)](https://developer.nvidia.com/nvidia-management-library-nvml) is a C-based API for monitoring and managing various states of the NVIDIA GPU devices.
 It provides direct access to the queries and commands exposed via `nvidia-smi`.
 The runtime version of NVML ships with the NVIDIA display driver, and the SDK provides the appropriate header, stub libraries and sample applications.
 During model training, users can execute `watch -n 1 nvidia-smi` command to monitor real-time GPU activities for each GPU.

-Some third-party libraries provide python API to access NVML library, such as [pynvml](https://github.com/gpuopenanalytics/pynvml).
-Using the following script, the real-time GPU status (e.g., memory consumption, utilization rate, etc.) can be read real-time and stored into a dictionary `data`.
+Some third-party libraries provide Python API to access NVML library, such as [pynvml](https://github.com/gpuopenanalytics/pynvml).
+Using the following script, the real-time GPU status (e.g., memory consumption, utilization rate, etc.) can be read and stored into a dictionary `data`.

 ```py
 #!/usr/bin/env python